HaskellHydra/tic-tac-toe/README.md

 - [ ] Implement the Off chain code to play the game with correct moves
 - [x] Implmenet the ON chain code to verify the players moves
 - [ ] Move all the test code into a different file

+# TODO

+- Fix the log message for expired deadline.
+If the deadline is expired the script is printing wrong log messages